All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Responsible sermorelin therapy involves ongoing monitoring, not a set-it-and-forget-it approach.
 Key monitoring touchpoints include:

-• Baseline labs: IGF-1, comprehensive metabolic panel, fasting glucose and insulin, and any additional markers your clinician deems relevant.
+• Baseline labs: IGF-1, thorough metabolic panel, fasting glucose and insulin, and any additional markers your clinician deems relevant.

 • 4 to 6 week follow-up: Reassessment of symptoms, side effects, and initial lab response.
 Dose adjustments are commonly made at this point.